 Practicum allows students to apply their learning with a variety of clinically supervised practicum experiences that are designed to prepare you to function as a graduate in diverse settings.
 Placements are located at various local hospitals and agencies throughout Durham Region and at times, in the immediate surrounding areas.
-Students are responsible for their transportation to and from their practicum placement.
 Please note that hospital placement may begin as early as 06:00 hours.
-Placements take place on Saturdays or Sundays in 12-hour shifts with the exception of Semester 5, Professional Practice V (consolidation), where students are expected to be available to follow the preceptor’s schedule.
+Placements may take place on weekdays or weekends with the exception of Semester 5, Professional Practice V (consolidation), where students are expected to be available to follow their preceptor’s schedule.
 Students are responsible for their transportation to and from their practicum placement.

 Please note: There are costs associated with Electronic Requirements Verification (ERV), immunizations, lab tests and certifications.
 Be sure to keep all of your receipts for income tax purposes.
 These costs include: